AdithNG/JavaFX/README.md

 Error: Could not find or load main class application.Main <br>
 Caused by: java.lang.NoClassDefFoundError: javafx/application/Application <br>

-To resolve this issue, follow these steps:
+To resolve this issue on Eclipse, follow these steps:
 1. Right-click on `Main.java`.
 2. Click on `Run Configurations`.
 3. Select your main file name to run.